NikolaBV/Console-Spendings-Calculator/README.md

 It is under development because as i mentioned in the previous section I am using this project to get familiar with C++ as a language so new features will be added (and maybe the whole structure of the project) continuously.
 I am planning to turn it into a full stack application with a database but for now I'm trying to keep it as simple as possible.

+# Contributing

+As I said the projects main focus is learning.
+But learning not just for me, anyone who finds the project interesting and sees an issue they would work on is welcome to do so.
+I don't have a lot of requierments for contributions, all I will tell you is to follow the conventions of C++, keep it as memory efficient as possible and document what you have done in detail in the comments in the pull requests of the messeges in the commits.
+Thanks!